-DSGN 106-1,2 Engineering Design and Communication
+DSGN 106-1,2 Engineering Design and Communication (.5 unit each) See General Engineering Courses.

-(.5 unit each) See General Engineering Courses.
-DSGN 245-1,2 Computer-Aided Design I, II (.5 unit each) 1.
-Introduction to CAD software.
-Students develop solid models, detail drawings, and product assemblies.
-2. Building more complex shapes such as splines and other developed curves, building sheets through one or more sets of curves, and applying specially shaped transitions between faces.
+DSGN 245-1,2 Computer-Aided Design I, II (.5 unit each)

+1. Introduction to CAD software.
+Development of solid models, detail drawings, and product assemblies.
+2. Building of more complex shapes such as splines and other developed curves and of sheets through one or more sets of curves; applying specially shaped transitions between faces.
 This sequence may not be repeated for credit.